Saudi Arabia is attempting to diversify its economy to reduce dependence on oil, and is opening up its consumer goods market.

 Singapore companies that can provide the right equipment – from drilling machinery to gas compressors, will find business opportunities opening up for them in Saudi Arabia.

 The Saudi government invests heavily in airports, railways, and roads.
-The Kingdom has 27 airports and six container ports, handling 12 million tons of cargo by air in 2015, and 240 million tons by sea in 2017.4
+The Kingdom has 28 airports (four international and 24 domestic airports)4 and nine ports5, handling 12 million tons of cargo by air6 in 2015, and 532 million tons by sea in 20207.

 Most European countries are around seven hours flight away, and Asian countries are about a four-hour flight.
 Half the world’s population lives within a five-hour flight to Saudi Arabia, making it a connecting point for 3.5 billion potential customers across three continents.